Balloon cell nevus

 Balloon cell nevus is a benign nevus.
 It appears like a melanocytic nevus.

 Histologically it is characterized by swollen, pale, polyhedral melanocytes, with pale cytoplasm and a central nucleus.
 It is different to balloon cell melanoma, which has larger nuclei and is structured like a melanoma.

 It was first described by Judalaewitsch in 1901.

+Signs and symptoms

+Balloon cell nevi can affect the skin, choroid, and conjunctiva.
+Usually, they appear as elevated, mobile, hyperpigmented masses in the ocular adnexa.

+Diagnosis

+The characteristics of balloon cells include their relatively large sizes, small, round nuclei positioned in the center, and largely transparent cytoplasm.

+Examining under a microscope is particularly crucial when it comes to balloon cell nevi.
+Progressive vacuolization of melanocytes or nevus cells, caused by the enlargement as well as eventual destruction of melanosomes, results in the formation of balloon cells.